Breakfast with the Word Saturday Week 4 in Ordinary Time of the Year

 Jesus is always compassionate.
 In His life of compassion, He touched the lepers when He knew He is not supposed to touch them (Matthew 8:1–4; Mark 1:40–44), extended his healing mission even to the Samaritans when He knew they are not Jews (Matthew 8:5–13, Matthew 15:21–24) and forgave the people who asked for His forgiveness despite their pasts ( Luke 23:32-43, John 8).

-The question today is “can we still find people who are willing to save and help those in need?
-If you are a leader, are you sensitive to the needs of the people under your care?
-Can we truly be like the Lord?
+Therefore, can we truly be like the Lord?
 How are you treating that person who has been serving you for many years?
 And how did you treat people who come to you for help?
 Can Jesus also do the same?

 May God help us to live the life of compassion and be sensitive to our environments.
 May He also protect you and give you more strength Amen.